mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ### The same photo but using `<figure>` HTML

-This image is served using regular HTML.
+This image is served using regular HTML, again with the template syntax:

 ```
 {% raw %}